lis365b/data_analysis/data_prep_python_cheatsheet.md

 }
 $( document ).ready(code_toggle);
 </script>
-The raw code for this IPython notebook is by default hidden for easier reading.
+The raw code for this Jupyter notebook is by default hidden for easier reading.
 To toggle on/off the raw code, click <a href="javascript:code_toggle()">here</a>.''')
 ```